CodeSapiens-in/codesapiens_site/CONTRIBUTING.md

 First off, thank you for considering contributing to CodeSapiens!
 It's people like you that make the open-source community such an amazing place to learn, inspire, and create.
 We welcome contributions from everyone.

 ## 🤝 Code of Conduct

-By participating in this project, you are expected to uphold our Code of Conduct:
+By participating in this project, you are expected to uphold our Code of Conduct.
+Please read the full [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
-*   Be respectful and inclusive.
-*   Accept constructive criticism gracefully.
-*   Focus on what is best for the community.
-*   Show empathy towards other community members.

 ---